Xonshiz/ReadComicOnline-Downloader/README.md

 Follow the first `7` steps mention in the [USAGE](https://github.com/Xonshiz/ReadComicOnline-Downloader#usage) section and then carry on from here:
 * So, when it asks for you to enter range, you're going to enter from where to where you want to download chapters.
 Let's say you want to download from chapter 5 to chapter 10.
 You'll enter `5-10`.
 * Now, it'll ask you whether those are `Issue or Annual`.
 Readcomic have two things, `Annual` chapters and `Issue Chapters`.
-So, check on that site whether it is an Annual or normal Issue.
-It's safe to enter Issue in most cases.
+So, check on that site whether it is an Annual or a normal Issue.
+It's safe to enter `Issue` in most cases.
 * Press ENTER/RETURN and it'll download it.

 **Look at the GIF image below to see it all in action.**